AirBaltic: Early history

 The first Boeing 737-500 joined the fleet in 2003, and on 1 June 2004, Air Baltic launched services from the Lithuanian capital, Vilnius, initially to five destinations.
-In October 2004, Air Baltic was rebranded as AirBaltic.
-Their present livery consists of an all-white fuselage and lime tailfin.
-AirBaltic.com is displayed on the forward upper fuselage, and the word "Baltic" is repeated in blue on the lower part of the tailfin.
+In October 2004, Air Baltic was rebranded as airBaltic.
+Its present livery consists of an all-white fuselage and lime tailfin. airBaltic.com is displayed on the forward upper fuselage, and the word "Baltic" is repeated in blue on the lower part of the tailfin.
 In December 2006, the first Boeing 737-300 joined the fleet and was configured with winglets.
-In July 2007, AirBaltic introduced an online check-in system.
-It was the first online check-in system in the Baltic states.
-In the spring of 2008, two long-haul Boeing 757s joined the existing AirBaltic fleet.
-On 10 March 2008, it was announced that in the next three years the airline would acquire new aircraft, experiencing the largest fleet expansion in the company's history.
-The new additions will be next generation De Havilland Dash 8-400 aircraft.
+In July 2007, airBaltic introduced an online check-in system, the first online check-in system in the Baltic states.
+In the spring of 2008, two long-haul Boeing 757s were added to the fleet.
+In 2010, the airline began leasing De Havilland Canada Dash 8-400 aircraft, it retired these aircraft in 2023.

-AirBaltic had strong links with SAS, which owned 47.2% of the airline, and operated frequent flights to SAS hubs in Copenhagen, Oslo and Stockholm.
-Some of AirBaltic's products and services are still shared with SAS, including co-ordinated timetabling and shared airport lounges.
-AirBaltic is not a member of any airline alliance but does have codeshare agreements in place with several Star Alliance member airlines and others.
+airBaltic had strong links with SAS, which owned 47.2% of the airline, and operated frequent flights to SAS hubs in Copenhagen, Oslo and Stockholm.
+Some of airBaltic's products and services are still shared with SAS, including co-ordinated timetabling and shared airport lounges. airBaltic is not a member of any airline alliance but does have codeshare agreements in place with several Star Alliance member airlines and others.

-AirBaltic had secondary hubs at Vilnius Airport and Tallinn Airport.
+airBaltic had secondary hubs at Vilnius Airport and Tallinn Airport.
 The majority of the routes commenced from Tallinn were cancelled shortly after opening, leading to complaints from the Estonian Consumer Protection Department.

 In January 2009, SAS sold its entire stake in the company (47.2% of the airline) to Baltijas aviācijas sistēmas Ltd (BAS) for 14 million lats.
 BAS was wholly owned by Bertolt Flick (President and CEO) until December 2010, when 50% of BAS shares were transferred to Taurus Asset Management Fund Limited, registered in the Bahamas.